Bay Fair station: History

 The BART Board approved the name "Bay Fair" in December 1965.
 The station opened on September 11, 1972, as part of the initial BART operating segment.
 Due to a national strike that year by elevator constructors, elevator construction on the early stations was delayed.
 Elevators at most of the initial stations, including Bay Fair, were completed in the months following the opening.
 It became a transfer station on May 10, 1997, with the opening of the branch to Dublin/Pleasanton; a flying junction was built south of the station.

 Thirteen BART stations, including Bay Fair, did not originally have faregates for passengers using the elevator.
 In 2020, BART started a project to add faregates to elevators at these stations.
 The new faregate on the platform at Bay Fair was installed in July 2021.
+On August 10, 2026, BART adjusted train schedules to allow cross-platform transfers between the Blue and Orange lines at Bay Fair, enabling trips between the Tri-Valley and the San Jose area.

 As of 2024, BART anticipates soliciting a developer by 2028 for transit-oriented development to replace surface parking lots at the station.